 Sprouted or germinating seeds presents the simplest method of providing your birds with fresh greens.
 They are a healthy food addition for all birds, but are absolute necessity for the feeding hen and for the newly weaned young.

 What is Sprouting?

 Sprouting is the practice of soaking seeds overnight, draining them, placing them into a sprouting jar and then rinsing the seeds several times a day until they start to sprout (they usually start sprouting after about 24 hours) - at which time they are ready to feed.

 For the next days, the seeds will continue to grow.
 The different stages provide different nutrients to your bird.
 For a few birds, a few tablespoons of seeds are sufficient.
 If properly attended to, the sprouted seeds will last for up to 5 days.
-If early spoiling is an issue, adding a few drops of GSE added to the rinsing water will prevent early spoiling.
+If early spoiling is an issue, adding a few drops of GSE or apple cider vinegar added to the rinsing water will prevent early spoiling.
 In most cases, this may not be necessary.